johnttaylor/pim/projects/Examples/DataModel/README.md

 ### Example Application
-The example application is contains the following modules/classes.  __Note:__ the goal of the application is to illustrate how to use model points, not do actually doing anything that is useful ;-).
+The example application contains the following modules/classes.  __Note:__ the goal of the application is to illustrate how to use model points, not do actually doing anything that is useful ;-).